Python Turtle - Lesson 2

 Tracing with debugger

-One last way we can see how the for loop works is to use Thonny’s debugger.
+One last way to understand how a for loop works is to use Thonny’s debugger.

 What are debuggers?

-Launch the debugger by clicking the bug beside the play button.
+Start the debugger by clicking the bug icon next to the play button.

 Flowchart debugger

-We’ll learn more about how to use the debugger later in the course.
+We will learn more about using the debugger later in the course.

 Code blocks

-Earlier we said that multi-line indented code is called a code block.
-Let’s have a look at how that works.
+Earlier, we said that indented code over multiple lines is called a code block.

-Change your code so it is the same as below.
+Change your code so it matches the code below.

 1# our iteration program